kj44389/onepage-training/README.md

 # onepage-training
 This site was created in my technical school.
-In this project iI wanted to create one page site with RWD.
+In this project I wanted to create one page site with RWD.

 ## Tech Stack:
 - HTML